Everest Global Plc - £3.0 million received from subscription of New Convertible Loan Notes

 £3.0 million received from subscription of New Convertible Loan Notes

-The directors of the Company refer to the announcement of 15 August 2024 whereby the Company constituted a loan note instrument pursuant to which the Company may issue up to £50 million loan notes in tranches of integral multiples of £250,000 at any time.
-Each tranche of loan notes will have an initial term of 3 years from the date of the certificate being issued to the relevant noteholder (the "Loan Note Instrument").
+The directors of the Company refer to the announcement of 15 August 2024 whereby the Company constituted a loan note instrument pursuant to which the Company may issue up to £50 million convertible loan notes ("CLNs") in tranches of integral multiples of £250,000 at any time.
+Each tranche of CLNs will have an initial term of 3 years from the date of the certificate being issued to the relevant noteholder (the "Loan Note Instrument").

 SPC is wholly owned and controlled by Mr Ziwei Peng.
 Mr Peng is the owner and controller of Golden Nice International Group Limited, which holds a 24.55% interest in the issued share capital of the Company.
 Given Mr Peng's holding in the Company, the issue of the CLNs to SPC is a related party transaction for the purposes of Rule 7.3 of the Disclosure Guidance and Transparency Rules.